What Criteria Poor Credit Car Finance Lenders Look for in an Application

 Man on phone

-In this article, we’ll explore five possible reasons you’ve had your car finance declined and offer some expert tips on how to turn the tables.
+In this article, we’ll explore five possible reasons you’ve been refused car finance – from credit history to each lender’s criteria – and offer some expert tips on how to turn the tables.

 1. Poor credit history